-A guest post from Priyanka of On My Canvas travel blog on her solo travels in Himachal Pradesh, India.
-Head to the end of the post for solo travel tips, useful guide for those wondering if solo female travel in Himachal Pradesh is safe.
+Is solo female travel in Himachal Pradesh safe?
+Check out this guest post from Priyanka of On My Canvas travel blog on her solo travels in Himachal Pradesh, India.
+Head to the end of the post for solo travel tips, a very useful guide for those wondering if solo female travel in Himachal Pradesh is safe.

 For a whole week, rain poured in Dharamshala’s Bhagsu Nag village.